-The chapel forms part of the cemetery in Sayama Hills, a Tokyo suburb surrounded by houses, lakes and woods, and is designed by the architect Nakamura Hiroshi & NAP including the Community Hall nearby.
-Arup provided structural, MEP, lighting design and project management services for the project.
+The chapel forms part of the cemetery in Sayama Hills, a Tokyo suburb surrounded by houses, lakes and woods, and is designed by the architect Hiroshi Nakamura & NAP including the Community Hall nearby.
+Arup provided structural and MEP services for the project.

 The versatility of timber